loloof64/simple-chess-electrobun/readme.md

 ## Install

+You will need about 260Mb on your Hard drive

-Just run the installer in the Setup archive matching your os architecture.
+1) Download the Setup archive matching your architecture
+2) Extract it
+3) Run the installer program : it will install the program in your (.local) directory and you'll be able to launch it from the application search bar

 ## Credits